Free shipping to the Eurozone and USA14-day returns, no questions askedSecure payment: card and PayPalDesign inspired by Spain

 The Gemini personality, according to astrological tradition, is built on one foundational quality: curiosity.
 Not passive curiosity, the kind where you idly wonder about something and then forget.
 Active, restless, encyclopedic curiosity.
 A Gemini wants to know everything about everything, and they want to know it now.

 This creates the adaptability that Gemini is known for.
 Because they're genuinely interested in such a wide range of subjects and people, Geminis can walk into almost any social situation and find something to connect with.
 The dinner party with academics?
 They'll discuss research methodology.
 The sports bar?
 They'll debate player statistics.
 The art opening?
 They have opinions about colour theory.
 They're not faking it.
-They actually know a bit about all of it, because at some point, each of those subjects caught their attention and they dove in.
+They actually know a bit about all of it.

 The inconsistency question